kagozi/BirdCLEF-2024/README.md

 $ jupyter-lab
 ```

-The code should be present in the `birdclef.ipynb` file.
+The code should be present in the `spectrogram-method.ipynb` and `rawWave-method.ipynb` files.